eric-handley/c-slime-mold/README.md

 - **`Shift + Alt + 0-9`** - Save current species/color settings to preset 0-9

 Sample presets are included in the `data/presets/` directory

+## Configuration

+If you are building from source, the simulation can be configured by editing these parameters in `src/main.c`:

+- `NUM_AGENTS` - Number of simulated agents (default: 500,000)
+- `RES_SCALE_FACTOR` - Upscaling factor (default: x2)
+- `fade_factor` - Default amount to fade pixels by each frame
+- `autoswap_time_interval` - Seconds between auto-randomization in auto swap mode
+- `autotweak_time_interval` - Seconds between parameter tweaks in auto tweak mode

 ## Building